Terms and Conditions

 Interacting With Us on Social Media

+The CRTC uses social media as an extension of its presence on the Web.
 The social media accounts are public and are not hosted on Government of Canada servers.
-Users who choose to interact with us via social media should read the terms of service and privacy policies of these third-party service providers and those of any applications you use to access them.
-The CRTC currently uses Twitter (see our Twitter Rules of Engagement and Twitter’s Terms and Privacy) and YouTube (see our YouTube Guidelines and YouTube’s Terms and Privacy).
-The CRTC’s accounts include:
+Users who choose to interact with us via social media should read our Social Media Rules of Engagement as well as the terms of service and privacy policies of the third-party service providers and those of any applications you use to access them.
+The CRTC uses Twitter, Facebook and YouTube.

 Personal information that you provide to the Government of Canada via social media account(s) is collected to capture conversations (e.g. questions and answers, comments, “likes”, retweets) between you and the CRTC.
 It may be used to respond to inquiries, or for statistical, evaluation and reporting purposes.

 Comments posted that violate Canadian law may be deleted or disclosed to law enforcement authorities.
-The CRTC does not endorse any of the views in the comments that are posted and comments that appear to be in breach of our User Submission Guidelines will also be deleted or not posted.
+The CRTC does not endorse any of the views in the comments that are posted and comments that appear to be in breach of our Social Media Rules of Engagement will also be deleted.
 The personal information is included in Personal Information Outreach Activities PSU 938.

 Content and Frequency

 The CRTC uses its social media accounts to complement its more traditional methods of sharing the content posted on its website and interacting with its stakeholders.
-By following the CRTC’s social media account, you can expect to see information about the CRTC’s programs, services, processes and initiatives.
+By following the CRTC’s social media accounts, you can expect to see information about the overall communication system as well as the CRTC’s programs, services, processes and initiatives.

 Content available on the CRTC’s social media accounts should not be considered an authoritative source of CRTC decisions, notices, etc. Any change or evolution in the CRTC’s official position will be communicated through more traditional channels: official publications, speeches, statements to the traditional media and on the CRTC website.

-We understand that the Web is a 24/7 medium, and your comments are welcome on most social media tools at any time.
+We understand that the Web is a 24/7 medium, and your comments are welcome at any time.
 You should expect to see new content Monday to Friday from 8:30 a.m. to 4:30 p.m.
 EST/EDT.
 Comments submitted after hours or on weekends will be read and responded to as soon as possible.

 Because the servers of social media platforms are managed by a third party, our social media accounts are subject to downtime that may be out of our control.
 As a result, we accept no responsibility for platforms becoming unresponsive or unavailable.